Science-based education with the convenience of online learning.

 Returning Students Applying for Readmission:

-For more information about the online Bachelor of Science in Addiction Studies, contact USD Online at 605-658-6200 or by e-mail at email@example.com.
+For more information about the online Bachelor of Science in Counseling and Prevention, contact USD Online at 605-658-6200 or by email at firstname.lastname@example.org.